tomcam/promotingyournovel/howto/scrivener-multimarkdown-mmd.md

 Click the `Compile` button, and a few moments later you have a single eBook file ready to submit to Amazon (in this example).

-### Scrivener can't compile eBooks from MultiMarkdown!
+### Scrivener can't compile eBooks from MultiMarkdown so there are extra requirements

 Scrivener doesn't yet create eBooks from MultiMarkdown files.
 You have to compile to an intermediate format such as HTML, RTF, or the OpenOffice/LibreOffice word processor file format, which is .ODT.
 Then you need a third-party converter such as [pandoc](http://pandoc.org) to translate from the intermediate format to an eBook format such as .mobi or ePub.
 The workflow then becomes something like this: